sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Semantic: Any solution that fixes the inability is solution. ~ Sahil

 - There is no other joy like the joy of being in discipline and defeating your own weaknesses. ~ Sahil

+- Make your work interesting by listening to melodies, beats or piano.
+Or get up from your seat and work while standing. ~ Sahil